morleydragon/eecs589F25/README.md

 ### Honor Code
 [The Engineering Honor Code](http://honorcode.engin.umich.edu/) applies to all activities related to this course.

+### Policy on ChatGPT and generative AI
+ChatGPT and generative AI tools are in general not useful for this course assignments (reviews and project reports).
+The default is that such use is disallowed unless with the permission of the course staff.
+Any such use must be appropriately acknowledged and cited.
+It is each student’s responsibility to assess the validity and applicability of any GAI output that is submitted; you bear the final responsibility.
+Violations of this policy will be considered academic misconduct.

 ### Groups
 All activities of this course will be performed in **groups of 2-3 students**.
 Please use Piazza to form groups.